Wheezing refers to a whistling sound which can be heard sometimes when a dog breathes in and/or out.

 Causes of Dog Wheezing

-- Infections: Chronic sinus infections (e.g. caused by a root infection of the upper canine teeth) can cause wheezing.
-Viral or
+Chronic sinus infections (e.g. caused by a root infection of the upper canine teeth) can cause wheezing.

-In addition to that, the dog also shows symptoms such as coughing, shortness of breath, fatigue and weight loss.
+Also, the dog may show symptoms such as coughing, shortness of breath, fatigue and weight loss.

-- Other Health Problems: Other canine health problems that may cause wheezing include congestive heart failure, and tumors of the larynx,
+Other canine health problems that may cause wheezing include congestive heart failure, and tumors of the larynx, trachea, and lungs.

 When to See a Vet?